EvilPeanut/Qualesk/README.md

 ## Copyright and Usage
 All code, resources and developed technologies, excluding Node.js modules, are copyright Reece Aaron Lecrivain 2019.
 You are free to use and modify the project without warranty in both commercial and non-commercial environments as long as credit is given.
+The project may not be sold for profit even after modification but may be present in a paid product as long as the product is not built from the project.

 ## Fundamental Capabilities
 * Real-time visualisation of remote sensor data